lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

   \label{fig}
 \end{figure}

 This works great!
-The complexity and business logic is nicely abstracted away in `renderless-password`.
+The complexity and business logic is nicely abstracted away in `RenderlessPassword`.
 The developer can use the logic to style the component to suit their application and use case.

 Let's keep going and add a customizable `complexity` feature, to rate whether a password is sufficiently complex.